rainjs/rainjs/doc/source/server/handlebars/css_helper.rst

 ==========

-The **CSS** helper is a custom Handlebars [#handlebars]_ helper that is used to declare references to CSS files inside the current component or from other RAIN components.
+The **CSS** helper is a custom Handlebars [#handlebars]_ helper that is used to declare references to CSS files inside the current component or from other RAIN components (for cross referencing).
 It collects the links corresponding to the location of the CSS file and give it back to the component.

 .. _handlebars-css-helper-usage: